Enlargement of ASEAN: Mongolia

 In May 2017, Philippine President Rodrigo Duterte said that Mongolia had expressed a desire to join ASEAN.
 He then stated that he would push for the other member states to include them.
-However, due to its location (which is quite far from Southeast Asia), it is considered ineligible to join the organisation.

 New Zealand

 In February 2018, independent think tank Australian Strategic Policy Institute recommended that Australia and New Zealand should join ASEAN by 2024.

 Palau

 In June 2019, a researcher at Johns Hopkins University recommended that Palau has the potential to meaningfully participate in ASEAN.
 He then argued that the United States should try to persuade Thailand to push for observer status for Palau during its chairmanship of ASEAN.
+In 2018, Palau and the Philippines began re-connecting their economic and diplomatic relations.
+As a way to enhance and expand cooperation, the country has expressed its intent to back Palau if ever it wishes to join ASEAN, as Palau also has Southeast Asian ethnic origins.

+Serbia

+In November 2022, Serbian Prime Minister Ana Brnabić said that Serbia would seek to cooperate with ASEAN.
+She also said that Serbia will have Singaporean support for this.
+In July 2023, Serbia's accession request to the Treaty of Amity and Cooperation in Southeast Asia was unanimously approved.
+In 16 September 2024, the Serbian parliament formally requested associate membership in the ASEAN Inter-Parliamentary Assembly (AIPA), citing historical cooperation in the Non-Aligned Movement.

 Turkey

 In May 2017, Philippine President Rodrigo Duterte said that Turkey had expressed a desire to join ASEAN.
 He then stated that he would push for the other member states to include them.
-However, due to Turkey's location (which is quite far from Southeast Asia), it is considered ineligible to join the organisation.